 The U.S. Forest Service drew criticism from many western North Carolina conservationists in November when it announced a draft plan that will guide the future of the Pisgah and Nantahala National Forests for the next 15 years.

-Humanity’s immense influence on the landscape begs the question: How do we best care for the Silent Majority?
-By Molly Moore A swarthy tree trunk stands in a small clearing, a gap in the forest canopy created by its once-thick…
+By Molly Moore A swarthy tree trunk stands in a small clearing, a gap in the forest canopy created by its once-thick crown of leaves.
+Shrubs and saplings clamor for sunlight around the tree’s base, and carpenter ants colonize the…